 Accessing and downloading the datasets using Globus or our public webshare

-We share the database through two services: A public Globus.org endpoint and our webshare: buzsakilab.nyumc.org.
+We share the database through two services: our public Globus.org endpoint and webshare: buzsakilab.nyumc.org.
 A subset of the datasets is also available at CRCNS.org.
 If you have interest in a dataset that is not listed or is lacking information, please contact us.
-We will always respond to (reasonable) requests, assuming that the user has sufficient level of knowledge to handle the data.
+We will always respond to requests, assuming that the user has sufficient level of knowledge to handle the data.

 Please contact us, if you need more details on a given dataset.
 We pledge to make our data available immediately after publication.
 Suggestions for improvement will be appreciated.